xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

         * **Test Environments**: select the Agents you want to use for test executions.

     * In the **When to run** section, you have the following options:
         * If you want to save what you have configured so far without running tests, select **Save Configurations**, then click **Save**.
-You then can come back another time to schedule test runs.
+You then can come back another time to run tests manually.
+See: [Execute Test Runs](https://docs.katalon.com/katalon-analytics/docs/kt-scheduler.html).

             <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-schedule-test-runs/schedule-test-run-new-ui-save-config.png" width=100% alt="schedule test run page new UI save config">